EchoLinkTech/EKO/EKO Blockchain: A Next-Generation Blockchain for the AI Age with Advanced Stream Payments.md

-# EKO Blockchain: A Next-Generation Blockchain for the AI Age with Advanced Stream Payments
+# EKO: A Next-Generation Blockchain Platform for the AI Age with Advanced Stream Payments

 ## Executive Summary